 But even with the help of technology, it is difficult to use it to that effect in real-time and in a broader ecosystem.

 That’s where a platform approach comes into play.

-Because a platform can integrate with various systems, it can leverage innovative and disruptive technology like machine learning to process data and translate it into actionable insights.
+Because a platform can integrate with various systems, you can leverage innovative and disruptive technology like machine learning to process data and translate it into actionable insights.

 Take a look at what the eLogii platform can help you manage:

-Even the smallest delivery service relies on different teams of professionals (in-house and/or outsourced) to handle different stages of the process.
+Even the smallest delivery service relies on different teams of professionals (internal vs external delivery fleet) to handle different stages of the process.